martinrod46/FPAM/README.md

 This structure allows us to calculate:

--Points per team
+- Points per team
--Goals for
+- Goals for
--Goals against
+- Goals against
--Opponent tracking
+- Opponent tracking

 Points system:

--Win = 3
+- Win = 3
--Draw = 1
+- Draw = 1
--Loss = 0
+- Loss = 0

 This mirrors how real sports analytics datasets are structured.